simphotonics/simulated_annealing/example/README.md

-# Simulated Annealing For Dart - Examples

 ##  Defining a Search Space

 The class [`SearchSpace`][SearchSpace] is used to define a region from which points are randomly sampled.
-The search space is defined in terms of intervals along each dimension.
+A search space is defined in terms of intervals along each dimension.

-The example below demonstrates how to define a spherical search space using cartesian coordinates.
+The example below demonstrates how to define a **spherical** search space using cartesian coordinates.
-The interval `x` is an object of type `FixedInterval` that is the left and right boundary are constant numbers.
-The intervals `y` and `z` are objects of type `ParametricInterval` and their boundaries are specified in terms of a function that depends on other intervals.
+The interval `x` is an object of type [`FixedInterval`][FixedInterval] that is the left and right boundary are constant numbers.
+The intervals `y` and `z` are objects of type [`ParametricInterval`][ParametricInterval] and their boundaries are specified in terms of a numerical function that depends on other intervals.

 <details><summary> Click to show source code.</summary>